-Carefully check the traction drive and adjust it properly, if necessary.
+Carefully check the traction drive and adjust it properly, if necessary; refer to Checking and Adjusting the Traction Cable (page 20) for more information.

-Important: If the machine moves when the traction lever is in the released position, check the traction cable; refer to Checking and Adjusting the Traction Cable (page 19) or take the machine to an Authorized Service Dealer for service.
+Important: If the machine moves when the traction lever is in the released position, check the traction cable; refer to Checking and Adjusting the Traction Cable (page 20) or take the machine to an Authorized Service Dealer for service.